What makes the Cambridge Natural Sciences course so special?

 Yes, although we are keen to see clear plans for the year.
 We provide a reading list to help you prepare for returning to academic study.

 How should I prepare for interview at Newnham?

-It’s a good idea to prepare for the interview to some extent, although too much preparation is not necessary.
+It is a good idea to prepare for the interview to some extent, although too much preparation is not necessary.
 You are advised to read generally, following your own scientific interests beyond what has been taught in school, as you should be aware of major developments in the field for which you are applying.
 It can also be helpful to have some experience of discussing your interests and your work with someone unfamiliar to you.
 You should be able to explain why you want to study the subject that you are applying for, and why you want to come to Cambridge.
+Interviewers may ask you to elaborate on any interests that you highlight in your personal statement.
 More detailed information about the interview process is available in the interviews section of the University website.